School of Education

 The Doctor of Education represents the highest level of scholarly attainment in the professional field of education.
 As intellectual and professional leaders, Ed.D. graduates are expected to inspire and lead by taking on complex problems and designing solutions across a broad range of K-12, higher education, and community and educational environments.

 The Ed.D. in Organizational Improvement for Educational Leaders is designed to prepare dynamic educational leaders.
-Our students are practicing professionals, including–among others–early childhood educators, teachers, instructional leaders, assistant principals, principals, district officials, college-level educators and administrators, and community organizational leaders.
+Our students are practicing professionals, including–among others–early childhood educators, teachers, instructional leaders, assistant principals, principals, college-level educators and administrators, district officials and community organizational leaders.

 The Ph.D. and Ed.D. programs differ primarily in terms of research expectations.
 The difference in expectations is reflected in the kinds of research preparation students receive and the kinds of problems that the thesis should address.